 Alley in Bari, Italy The alleys of old Bari.

-Pasta ladies, Bari, Italy Pasta ladies.
+Pasta ladies, Bari, Italy Visiting the pasta ladies.

 Handmade pasta, Bari, Italy A slice of heaven – handmade Orecchiette.